junaid1460/v8-perf/compiler.md

 -  [faster Regular Expressions](./js-feature-improvements.md#regular-expressions) sped up by removing need to switch between C++ and JavaScript runtimes
 - `Object.create` has predictable performance by using CodeStubAssembler
-- `Function.prototype.bind` archieved final boost when ported to CodeStubAssembler for a total 60,000% improvement
+- `Function.prototype.bind` achieved final boost when ported to CodeStubAssembler for a total 60,000% improvement
 - `Promise`s where ported to CodeStubAssembler which resulted in 500% speedup for `async/await`

-## Facit
+## Recommendations

 [watch](https://youtu.be/M1FBosB5tjM?t=52m54s) |
 [watch](https://youtu.be/HDuSEbLWyOY?t=10m36s) |